inovex/lfs458-course-prep/gcp_setup/Readme.md

 terraform init
 ```

-See [here](https://docs.openstack.org/openstacksdk/latest/user/guides/connect_from_config.html) how to setup a `clouds.yaml` for Openstack and terraform.
+See [here](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) how to setup GCP and terraform
-Ensure that the `OS_CLOUD` environment variable is unset otherwise the value of this environment variable will be used to located the cloud config.

 Now we can verify everything with the `plan` step: `terraform plan` if everything looks fine just apply the changes: `terraform apply`

 ### Run in Docker